ApplicationExperienceEdge 1.0.0

 Function Scope

 Optionally, you may provide a payload path to serve as the value of the payload variable in the function script.
 If a path is not provided, the entire workflow payload will act as the payload variable value.
-By specifying a path, you can reduce the size of the data you are working with to only that which you need, leading to better workflow performance and less risk of error.
-In the above example, the Function Node only has access to the data path on the workflow’s payload.
+The maximum amount of data that can be provided to a Function Node is 5MB.
+By specifying a path, you can reduce the size of the data to only that which you need, leading to better workflow performance and less risk of exceeding the 5MB limit.
+In the screenshot above, the Function Node is scoped to the data path on the workflow’s payload.

-For Edge Workflows, the ability to provide a Function Scope Path is only available in GEA version 1.30.0 and higher.
+For Edge Workflows, the ability to provide a Function Scope Path is only available for the Gateway Edge Agent v1.30.0 and higher.

 Code